 Hartwick Pines State Park, Visitors Center & Logging Museum

-Hartwick Pines State Park is named for its 49 acres of old-growth pine forest, some of the last remaining in the state.
+Hartwick Pines State Park, Grayling, is one of the largest state parks in the Lower Peninsula.
+It is named for its 49 acres of old-growth pine forest, some of the last remaining in the state.
 The park’s rolling hills overlook the valley of the East Branch of the AuSable River, four small lakes and unique timber lands.
-The park is a great destination for camping, hiking, paddling, mountain biking, cross-country skiing, snowshoeing, hunting, fishing, birding and exploring Michigan’s great outdoors.
+It is a great destination for hiking, paddling, mountain biking, cross-country skiing, snowshoeing, hunting, fishing, birding and exploring Michigan’s great outdoors.

 The Hartwick Pines Memorial Building is a popular landmark in the park.
-The rustic, lodge-style building was completed by the Civilian Conservation Corps in the 1930s and served as the park's visitor center until 1994.
-This year's host program will take place May 27 to Oct.
-31, 2022.
+The rustic, lodge-style building was completed by the Civilian Conservation Corps in the 1930s.
+This year's host program will take place June 1-Sept.
+4, 2023.

 Features |